MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/connected-apps-and-devices.md

 The [Remote Systems APIs](https://msdn.microsoft.com/library/windows/apps/Windows.System.RemoteSystems) introduced in Windows 10, version 1607, enable you to write apps that allow users to start a task on one device and finish it on another.
 The task remains the central focus, and users can do their work on the device that is most convenient.
 For example, you might be listening to the radio on your phone in the car, but when you get home you may want to transfer playback to your Xbox One that is hooked up to your home stereo system.

-You can also use Project "Rome" for companion devices, or remote control scenarios.
+You can also use Project Rome for companion devices, or remote control scenarios.
 Use the app messaging APIs to create an app channel between two devices to send and receive custom messages.
 For example, you can write an app for your phone that controls playback on your TV, or a companion app that provides information about the characters on a TV show you are watching on another app.

 Devices can be connected proximally through Bluetooth and wireless, or remotely through the cloud, and are connected by the Microsoft account of the person using them.